Thomas Huber

-Thomas Huber (born 18 November 1966 in Palling, Bavaria) is a German climber and mountaineer.
+Thomas Huber (born 18 November 1966) is a German rock climber (especially big wall climbing) and mountaineer (especially alpine climbing).
 He lives in Berchtesgaden with his family.
-His brother and regular climbing partner is Alexander Huber, and the two are called "Huberbuam" (Huberboys) in the Bavarian dialect; they were the subject of the 2007 film To the Limit.
+His brother and regular climbing partner is Alexander Huber, and the two are called "Huberbuam" (Huberboys) in the Bavarian dialect; they were the subject of the 2007 documentary film To the Limit.
 In 2001, Huber won the 10th Piolet d'Or award with Iwan Wolf for their ascent of the direct north pillar of Shivling.

 Early life and education

-Thomas Huber was born November 18, 1966, in Palling, Bavaria as the first child of Thomas and Maria Huber.
+Thomas Huber was born 18 November 1966, in Palling, Bavaria as the first child of Thomas and Maria Huber.

 His father was a climber known for early speed ascents of now classic climbs.
 He took him and his brother Alexander Huber, into the mountains.
 He has been climbing since he was 10 years old.
 In early April 1980, at 13 years of age, his father took them to climb their first 4000m peak, the Allalinhorn.
 In 1982, he climbed the Rebitsch Crack 5.10/A0 on the Fleischbankpfeiler in the Wilder Kaiser with the youth climbing team.

 In 1983, he and his brother spent their first climbing vacation without their father.
 They started at the little village of Ellmau, and spent a week at the Gaudeamushütte in the Wilder Kaiser to pursue routes on the east face of Karlspitze or the Bauernpredigtstuhl.
 Towards the end of the holidays, they went for their first ascent, starting out at the Reiter Alpe for the Wagendrischelhorn south face.
 Their route was named Rauhnachtstanz, 5.10.